Charleston Workplace Accidents Lawyer

 • Failure to follow state and federal safety regulations

-• Missing safety equipment and lack of fall protection
+• Missing safety equipment and a lack of fall protection

 • Communication failures